Theippan Maung Wa: Early works

 He started writing newspaper articles whilst still in high school assuming the pen name Waziya Tint.
 In 1919, he graduated from the Maha Buddhaghosa High School with distinctions in Burmese and Pali literature.
 Soon after he began his studies in Rangoon College in 1920, the first university student strike in the history of Burma broke out, and he left university to teach at the first of the National Schools that came into being, as an act of defiance against the colonial education system, until 1923.
 Sein Tin resumed his studies later and graduated B.A.
 Hons. with distinctions in Burmese in 1927, the first student in Burmese history to do so.

 Theippan Kyaungtha Maung Mya Thwin (Science Student Maung Mya Thwin) was the pen name he used in the Campus magazine and in the Ganda Lawka magazine established by J S Furnivall where the Hkit San movement joined by such writers as Zawgyi and Min Thu Wun began to take shape.
 He then started to write under the name Theippan Maung Wa in the Dagon magazine published by Ledi Pandita U Maung Gyi and the Kyipwayay (Growth) magazine published by U Hla; both of these became a platform for the Hkit San movement.
-He also wrote plays in the Kyipwayay assuming a woman's name, Tint Tint, besides literary critiques and other articles.
+He also wrote plays in Kyipwayay assuming a woman's name, Tint Tint, besides literary critiques and other articles.

 Civil servant and writer

-Sein Tin went on to Christ Church of Oxford University to study for the Indian Civil Service exam and on his return from Britain in 1929, served as a district officer in rural Burma during the colonial period.
+Sein Tin went on to Christ Church of Oxford University to study for the Indian Civil Service exam and on his return from Britain in 1929, served as a district officer in rural Salin Township, Burma during the colonial period.